nishchhet123-hub/dna-sequence-analyzer/README.md

 # dna-sequence-analyzer
-Python tool to analyze DNA sequences and calculate GC content.
+Python tool to analyze DNA sequences and calculate GC